mattiashem/cyber-test/Tests/webbtest.md

 ## 2. TLS Versions
 **Question:**
-- What TLS versions is the web server configured to support?
+- Is TLS 1.0 versions on the web server configured ?

-**Correct Answer:** TLS 1.3
+**Correct Answer:** Yess

 ---